 From these experiences, I have come to the belief that having sustainable access to energy resources will be a great equalizer.
 Energy resources can uplift villages, cities, and ultimately countries and enable them to become more self-sustaining.
-Renewable energy resources specifically provide this opportunity, as they are an unlimited supply source, geographically unconstrained and arguably most importantly, decentralized in nature.
+Renewable energy resources specifically provide this opportunity, as they are an unlimited supply source, geographically unconstrained and arguably most importantly, decentralized from a technology standpoint.
 The key is learning how to effectively harness these resources at both the small and large scale.
-My intent during the Fulbright research—through conducting interviews, enrolling in classes and working with companies operating across the energy space—was to analyze what is needed for renewable adoption at both levels.
-India provides a solid model for other developing countries to replicate, as just in the last ten years India has managed to install about 40 gigawatts of solar capacity and has averaged about US $11 billion a year in renewable energy investments.
+My intent for ZNRG—through building out The Zenergy Podcast and creating engagement recommendations for the US government—is to showcase what is needed for renewable adoption at both levels.
+India provides a solid model for other developing countries to replicate, as just in the last ten years India has managed to install about 40 gigawatts of solar capacity and will need to average about $30 billion a year to meet its 2030 targets.

-I look forward to sharing this phenomenal learning experience with all of you.
+I look forward to sharing some phenomenal insights with all of you.